tompetersjr/sillysentences/readme.md

 ## Credits

+- **Grok 3**: Generation of most of the code and all of the images.
 - **Design Inspiration:** The vibrant and playful design is inspired by classic word games like Mad Libs.
 - **Development:** Built with HTML, CSS, and JavaScript, with a focus on interactivity and user engagement.